divelab/GOOD/docs/source/tutorial.rst

 GOOD datasets
 ^^^^^^^^^^^^^^^^^

-There are two ways to import 8 GOOD datasets with 14 domain selections and totally 42 splits:
+There are two ways to import 8 GOOD datasets with 14 domain selections and a totally 42 splits:

 .. code-block:: python